2018 California State Rail Plan - FAQ

 - Thus, the Rail Plan will be consistent with 2040 California Transportation Plan policies for the State’s future rail system to meet the requirements of Senate Bill 391 and will provide an assessment of greenhouse gas emissions for the planned future rail systems.

-A: California is the 8th largest economy in the world, with a population projected to increase to approximately 50 million by 2050 causing continued pressure on the State’s aging transportation infrastructure.
+A: California is the 6th largest economy in the world, with and annual gross domestic product of over $2.4 trillion and a population projected to increase to approximately 50 million by 2050 causing continued pressure on the State’s aging transportation infrastructure.
 To meet the challenges of this growth and avoid the negative ramifications, the Rail Plan will help define a more sustainable transportation system for the future.
 It will identify rail transportation alternatives that can provide relief to highway and air transportation congestion.

 Improvements and expansion of California’s rail system will have a positive effect on the future mobility and environmental health, and economic vitality of the state.
 It is envisioned that greater use of the rail system will take millions of cars and trucks off the road that would otherwise be additional contributors to air pollution.
 California passenger rail ridership (intercity and commuter) increased by 44% between 2005 and 2015.
 Ridership numbers continue to grow each year and greater use of rail will contribute to improved air quality by reducing vehicle miles traveled and vehicle emissions.
 It will also reduce fuel consumption and can reduce the need for highway construction.

 A: Preparation of the Rail Plan began in July 2015.
-A draft of the State Rail Plan will be available to the public for review in summer 2017.
-Responses to public comments will be included in the final Rail Plan which will be issued in June 2018.
+A draft of the State Rail Plan will be available to the public for review in fall 2017.
+Responses to public comments will be included in the final Rail Plan which will be issued in spring 2018.

 |Visioning process, passenger rail service planning, and technical work||Fall 2015 – June 2016|